 5. Audit and Audit Report

-- If the assessee fails to get his accounts audited, or obtain audit report, or furnish report of such auditor, penalty will be leviable at the ₹1,50,000 or ½% of the total sale/ Turnover/ gross receipts whichever is lesser
+- If the assessee fails to get his accounts audited, obtain audit report, or furnish report of such auditor, a penalty will be leviable at the ₹1,50,000 or ½% of the total sale/ Turnover/ gross receipts whichever is lesser.

-- Failure of assessee to furnish Audit report related with foreign transaction, a penalty @ ₹1,00,000 will be payable
+- Failure of assessee to furnish Audit report related to foreign transaction, a penalty @ ₹1,00,000 will be payable

 - Where a person fails to deduct tax at source, he will be liable to pay a penalty equal to the amount of tax which he has failed to deduct/ pay.